payola/Payola/user_manual.md

 ![Create Analysis Page](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/create_analysis_page.png)

 First, you'll need a data source to start with.
-You can do so either using the `Add data source` button which will offer you available data sources, or `Add plugin` which lets you add a data fetcher - an anonymous data source.
+You can do so either using the `Add data source` button which will offer you available data sources, or `Add plugin` which lets you add a data fetcher - an anonymous data source (see [Data Source documentation](#data-source) for more information).
 This can be useful if you decide to use a data source that you don't want to save right away (e.g. you know you'll use it just once).

 ![Create Analysis - Adding Plugin](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/create_analysis_adding_plugin.png)